onecontext/onecontext-python/README.md

     depends_on: [sentence-transformers]
 ```

+Then deploy like so:

 ```python
 oc.deploy_pipeline("my_ingestion_pipeline", pipeline_yaml_path="./ingestion.yaml")
 ```

 ## Create a query Pipeline

-Having indexes the files we now create a two-step pipeline to query the vector index.
+To query the vector index we need to define a query pipeline.

 Create a [`query.yaml`](examples/query.yaml) with the following content: